svehlap/notes/09_pandas/09_pandas.md

 - here's a dense [10 min video tour](https://www.youtube.com/watch?v=_T8LGqJtuGc) by Pandas author Wes McKinney

 #### DataFrame exercise: Galton study

+NOTE: This is quite an intricate problemset, almost deserves to be its own homework assignment.
+See solutions in `DataFrame_exercise_solutions.py`

 This dataset is taken from Francis Galton's 1885 study and explores the relationship between the heights of adult children and the heights of their parents.
 Found at http://www.math.uah.edu/stat/data/Galton.html